Sulphuric acid

 - What is E513?

-- E513 is the E-number for Sulphuric acid.
+- E513 is the E-number for Sulphuric acid, an acidity regulator — used to control and stabilise the pH of a food.
 Sulphuric acid (E513) is a food additive used as a food additive.

 - Is E513 vegan or vegetarian?